samisbakedham/Clerici/README.md

 # Known Issues

 We do not have seed nodes yet.
-When you start `uttcd` you must use `--add-exclusive-node 76.245.194.107:52202` to connect to the master node and sync the correct blockchain.
+When you start `clcd` you must use `--add-exclusive-node 76.245.194.107:52202` to connect to the master node and sync the correct blockchain.

 ## Protocols